India's 1st IRDAI Approved Insurance Web Aggregator

 Principle of Utmost Good Faith in Insurance

-Explanation of The Principle of Utmost Good Faith in Insurance.
-What it means and understand with examples, the Principle of Utmost Good Faith in insurance.
+Explanation of The Principle of Utmost Good Faith in Insurance with examples.
+Under the concept, doctrine and impact of the principle in practise.

 Principle of Utmost Good Faith is one of the basic features of an insurance policy.
 It means that both the policyholder and the insurer need to disclose all material and relevant information to each other before commencement of the contract.
 It means that both the Proposer (who wishes to buy the insurance plan) and the Insurer will be honest and not withhold critical information which is required to issue the insurance policy.